nickl1/awolfe76.github.com/_posts/2013-04-22-agile-development-process.md

 ---
 layout: post
-title: First Project using Agile - Part 1
+title: First Project using Agile - Part 1 - The Evolving Process
 desc: A quick look at how my small team at the FCC is beginning to use Agile methods to develop a web application; the tools, the methods, the lessons we're learning. <strong>SO FAR, SO GOOD.</strong>
 date: April 22, 2013